 During the lease term in Skyline

-During lease, the rental property belongs to the renter we respect the tenant 's privacy.
+During tenancy, the rental belongs to the renter we respect the renter 's privacy.
 As managing agents Nesbitt Realty has the right to reasonable entry of the rental property, but we will never abuse that right.
-If Nesbitt Realty has a good reason to access a rental home in Skyline, the renter must allow us to go into the rental property.
-Some justifiable reasons to access rental property are to:
+If Nesbitt Realty has a good reason to come into a rental home in Skyline, the renter must allow us to access the rental home.
+Some good reasons to go into rental are to:

-Nesbitt Realty will always strive to give the tenant notice and obtain tenant consent before entering the rental home.
-However, Nesbitt Realty can and will come into the rental without tenant consent in emergency situations.
-We will never abuse the right of entrance or use it to harass tenants in Skyline.
-Nesbitt Realty will only access the home at reasonable hours of the day, except in the case of an emergency.
+Nesbitt Realty will always strive to give the tenant notice and obtain renter consent before coming into the rental home.
+However, Nesbitt Realty can and will come into the rental home without renter consent in emergency situations.
+We will never abuse the right of entrance or use it to agitate renters in Skyline.
+Nesbitt Realty will only access the home at reasonable hours of the day, except in an emergency.

 Landlord Reference

-- Before you put a renter in your rental property in Skyline
+- Before you put a renter in your rental in Skyline

 - Collections and evictions